GaboAfk/openai-realtime-twilio/README.md

 ### Websocket URL

 Your server should now be accessible at the `Forwarding` URL when run, so set the `PUBLIC_URL` in `websocket-server/.env`.
 See `websocket-server/.env.example` for reference.

-# Additional Notes

-This repo isn't polished, and the security practices leave some to be desired.
-Please only use this as reference, and make sure to audit your app with security and engineering before deploying!